suhasHere/moq-e2ee-mls/draft-jennings-moq-e2ee-mls.md

 GroupId and epoch '0' as the counter to obtain the lock.
 The response can be one of the following:

-* Ok: A response of OK (see resp-ok) implies that there doesn't exist an MLS Group.
+* Ok: A response of OK implies that there doesn't exist an MLS Group.
 In this scenario, the participant is the first participant and thus creates the group unilaterally and generates the initial secret for the group.
-Following which the participant releases the acquired lock by performing the increment operation (see increment) for the obtained lock/counter, on the counter service.
+Following which the participant releases the acquired lock by performing the increment operation for the obtained lock, on the counter service.

-* Locked: A response of "Locked"  (see resp-locked) implies a conflicting request and the requestor has to retry acquiring the lock, after the lock expiry timeout provided in the response.
+* Locked: A response of "Locked"  implies a conflicting request and the requestor has to retry acquiring the lock, after the lock expiry timeout provided in the response.